simoncoessens/DataMining/README.md

 4. Are there specific times of day, days of the week, or months where temperature anomalies are more frequent?\
    	KONOK: ✅ Look at R4_R5.ipynb in exports

-5. How do external weather conditions correlate with the anomalies in the cooling systems?\
-   	KONOK: ✅ Look at R4_R5.ipynb in exports

 8. Look at the speed and find anomalies\
    	SIMON: ✅ R8